ovidiubute/todo-web-app-pi-top/README.md

 ## Summary
 The goal of this test is to make you code a small ReactJS app.
-We have prepared a skeleton app for you, but please change whatever you want (CSS files, HTML structure, JS structure...).
-We have provided an API for you to use as the backend for your app which is documented below.
+We have prepared a skeleton app for you, but please change whatever you want (file structure, build process, HTML, CSS...) or don't use it at all.
+We have provided an API for you to use as the backend for your app which is documented below and which you must use.

 The app will be a Todo list (sorry) with the following features:
 - **Todo List** - simple list of notes
 - **Todo Detail** - detail of a note
 - **Todo Creator** - ability to input new notes

-Show us what you can do in 6 hours tops :) Don't spend too much time on designing your app, our design team will hate it anyway.
+Show us what you can do in 6 hours tops.
+Don't spend too much time on designing your app, our design team will hate it anyway :P

 **Bonus:** The user would also be able mark a Todo 'isDone' and have them displayed appropriately.
 Please code that only if you have extra time.